 - Meet the following work hours:

 - The preceptor must practice at the rotation site full-time (≥ 282 hr/week), OR,

 - If not practicing full-time at the site, rotations must be co-precepted with another pharmacist at the site3 .
 The co-preceptor must also be an approved preceptor in good standing.
 No more than 2 pharmacists can co-precept one student.

 - Have a minimum of two years of experience in their profession.
 Pharmacists completing a hospital or ambulatory-based residency may become preceptors upon successful completion of their program.

 For APPE Non-Direct Patient Care (NDPC) rotations, preceptors must:

-- Possess a Pharmacy degree and maintain the appropriate licensure as a member in good standing1 with their respective licencing body (e.g. Part A or B license with Ontario College of Pharmacists) OR, be employed as a Leslie Dan Faculty of Pharmacy faculty member.
+- Possess a Pharmacy degree and maintain the appropriate licensure as a member in good standing1, with no previous discipline order, with their respective licencing body (e.g. Part A or B license with Ontario College of Pharmacists) OR, be employed as a Leslie Dan Faculty of Pharmacy faculty member.